Undelete files on a vfat partition in Ubuntu Debian GNU/Linux

 They name may suggest only photos, but this is a great piece of software, regardless of what kind of file you are trying to recover.

-3 Responses to “Undelete files on a vfat partition in Ubuntu Debian GNU/Linux”
+11 thoughts on “Undelete files on a vfat partition in Ubuntu Debian GNU/Linux